donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Enchantment Spells.md

 The vegetation in an area rapidly grows, becoming an impassable tangle in minutes.
 ## Protection
-Target: 1SL
+Target: 1--2

-The spell cast on every great warrior.
-The spell cast on the walls of cities before sieges.
-The spell cast on crops before storms.

 The caster anoints the target with blessed oils.
 The origin of the blessing determines whom the protection is effective against.
-Those the protection is against have an automatic -+SL bonus when dodging.
+Those the protection is against suffer -2 to all tests against the spell's target.
 Lasts 6 Rounds.
 ## Stifle

 Target: 2SL

 Cast in reaction to another spell going off, doing so is a reaction and will forfeit your next turn in combat.